For the safety and welfare of all participants and reflection of our Christian mission, we request that all members, guests, and program

 - Inappropriate behavior of a physical or sexual nature including lewd behavior and/or unwanted advances within any area of the YMCA is strictly prohibited.

 - Harassment including verbal, physical or sexual is unlawful and prohibited.
-It is a serious act of misconduct and is subject to disciplinary action including immediate and permanent suspension and termination of privileges.
-This unlawful discrimination includes harassment by/of members, staff, supervisors, volunteers and vendors of the YMCA.
+It is a serious act of misconduct and is subject to immediate suspension or termination of privileges.

-- Smoking or drinking alcoholic beverages on the YMCA property or at any YMCA activity is strictly prohibited.
+- Chewing tobacco, smoking, vaping or drinking alcoholic beverages on YMCA property or at any YMCA activity or program site is strictly prohibited.
+Use of illegal drugs or substances is not acceptable and is prohibited.

 - Loitering is not permitted in or outside the YMCA.